Search Term Reports Are a Profit System, Not a Cleanup Task

 Profit Comes From Making Review Repeatable

 Manual review breaks down when accounts scale.
 Search terms pile up, context gets lost, and teams make inconsistent decisions across campaigns.
+A reviewer may add a term as a negative in one place and leave the same intent untouched somewhere else.
+Another reviewer may promote a term without checking whether it belongs in a different campaign.

 How To Do It